12 Ideas For a Silent Auction: The Ultimate Guide

 Silent Auction Item Collection

-After you brainstorm the types of items you’d like to collect to entice the participation of your guests, your next step will be to collect the items to auction off.
+After you brainstorm your silent auction ideas, your next step will be to collect the items to auction off.

 Below is a quick guide on how to procure silent auction items from your network.
 Keep in mind that it’s important to stick to a process, stay consistent, and leverage all of the connections at your disposal.